 Pack as much as you want (within reason)

 My Princess Cruises cruise sailed off from Southampton, so I didn’t have to fly to get to the port.
-The great thing about cruising from your local port is that there are no luggage restrictions, so you can pack as much as you like.
-Just bear in mind that you still need to carry it around.
+The great thing about cruising from your local port is that there are no luggage restrictions in terms of size, so you can pack as much as you like.
+Just bear in mind that you still need to carry it around, and that there are some items you cannot bring on a cruise.

 But leave the hairdryer at home